 In 1800, the average person consumed the same amount of sugar in one year as we currently eat in one month.
-This amount of sugar consumption has resulted in nearly 70 percent of Americans becoming overweight.
+This amount of consumption has resulted in nearly 70 percent of Americans becoming overweight.
 Kids are worse.
 They consume about 34 teaspoons of sugar a day.
 Forty percent of our youth are overweight, and one quarter is either diabetic or pre-diabetic.

 When I set out to write this article, I had no idea it would be this comprehensive.
 I thought that I would hit on some important points, give a few pieces of advice, and that’s it.
 Little did I know how much information is out there which is critical to all of us achieving optimal health.
 I also thought that I knew more than I did.
 The information I learned blew me away!
-This article has a lot of information and it is quite lengthy.
-I broke it down into easy to swallow bites, and kept the scientific lingo as simple as possible.
+This article about the dangers of sugar has a lot of information and it is quite lengthy.
+I broke it down into easy to swallow bites and kept the scientific lingo as simple as possible.
 Read it word for word, or skip to the sections that interest you most.
 I’m glad you are here, and I hope that you take away some key pieces of information to help you become a happier and healthier you!

 What is Sugar?

 A Huffington Post article called it a drug and poison.
 A New York Times article called it toxic.
 But what is sugar and why is it so bad for you?

 Sugar (table sugar) is a molecule comprised of 12 atoms of carbon, 22 atoms of hydrogen, and 11 atoms of oxygen (C12H22O11).